 14. Keep filling and sealing the pierogi until all of them are done.
-Place the finished pierogi on a plate or chopping board.
+Place the finished potato and onion pierogi on a plate or chopping board.

 15. When the pot comes to a rapid boil, place 5-6 pierogi in a strainer with a handle, and lower it into pot.
 Then, use a spatula to very gently loosen them off the bottom of the strainer (sometimes, they like to stick!).

-16. Boil for 2-3 minutes or until the pierogi float to the top.
+16. Boil for 2-3 minutes or until the vegan potato and onion pierogi float to the top.
 Immediately remove the strainer with the pierogi from the pot.

-17. Serve them right out of the boiling water and top them with your favorite toppings (melted vegan butter, caramelized onions, vegan sour cream, sauerkraut, etc).
+17. Serve these vegan potato and onion pierogi right out of the boiling water and top them with your favorite toppings (melted vegan butter, caramelized onions, vegan sour cream, sauerkraut, etc).
 Or pop them into a non-stick skillet with melted vegan butter, and sauté over low to medium-low heat flipping them pretty often.
 When they’re crisped enough for you, they are done and ready for toppings!